 The VDTV concept is flexible in terms of implementation.
 JPL considered options ranging from a minimum capability vehicle as a possible first step, to a fully integrated design of all ultimately desired capabilities.
-In the latter option, there is the additional possibility of a phased approach to acquisition which would provide incremental delivery of capability with significantly reduced initial capital outlay.
-Each of these options is described in following sections and in Volume II of this report.
+In the latter option, there is the additional possibility of a phased approach to acquisition which would provide incremental delivery of capability with significantly reduced initial capital outlay, Each of these options is described in following sections.

-3. VDTV USES
+VDTV USES

 The combination of variable-performance advanced automotive technology, human factors instrumentation and the ability to accommodate sensors and other instrumentation for collision countermeasures makes VDTV a flexible and capable test tool for a large number of potential uses in a variety of research areas.
-To identify and validate the uses, JPL met with NHTSA managers and researchers and managers in related programs such as AHS and the California Partners for Advanced Transit and Highways (PATH).
-Additionally, a survey was conducted among government, research institutions, and industries involved in automotive development, Follow-up interviews were conducted to refine areas of applicability.
+To identify and validate the uses, JPL met with NHTSA managers and researchers and managers in related programs such as AI-IS and the California Partners for Advanced Transit and Highways (PATH).
+Additionally, a survey was conducted among government, research institutions, and industries involved in automotive development.
+Follow-up interviews were conducted to refine areas of applicability.

-There are four primary NHTSA use categories:
+Four primary use categories were identified:

-- Human factors testing in which driver-vehicle behavior in the presence of advanced subsystem (steering, braking, suspension) technologies with and without collision avoidance systems is of interest. - Support of parallel IVHS programs such as AHS. - Validation of NADS models and cooperative (complementary) research in conjunction with NADS. - NHTSA evaluation of advanced vehicle and IVHS technologies in the development of performance specifications, safety standards, and in rule making.
+- Human factors testing in which driver-vehicle behavior in the presence of advanced subsystem (steering, braking, suspension) technologies with and without collision avoidance systems is of interest - Support of parallel IVHS programs such as AHS. - Validation of NADS models and cooperative (complementary) research in conjunction with NADS. - Evaluation of advanced vehicle and M-IS technologies in the development of performance specifications, safety standards, and in vehicle design.

-Table 1 describes specific examples of research topics that would be beneficially addressed by VDTV in each of these areas.
-These uses are at a summary level, all of which may be further disaggregated into detailed experiments or tests.
-A subjective evaluation is made concerning the value of VDTV for each use described.
+Table 1 describes specific examples of research topics that could be beneficially addressed by VDTV in each of these areas.
+[Ref.
+33 These uses are at a summary level, all of which may be further disaggregated into detailed experiments or tests.

-4. VDTV USERS
+VDTV USERS

-Potential users were also identified.
-The principal user will be NHTSA, particularly the Office of Crash Avoidance Research (OCAR) in its assessment of new technologies in terms of human factors and safety.
+Potential users were also identified The principal user will be NHTSA particularly the Office of Crash Avoidance Research (OCAR) in its assessment of new technologies in terms of human factors and safety.
 The NADS program is a potential user in future vehicle model validation and in support of the simulator testing after it comes on line.
 Interest was expressed in the use of VDTV by the AHS program manager.
 Interaction with PATH program personnel led to the definition of specific tests for which VDTV would be well suited.
 Other potential users identified through the survey are research institutions, the automotive supply industry, and the automobile manufacturers.
 With respect to the latter, interest was expressed by Ford and Chrysler in a possible joint industry-government arrangement whereby the VDTV (and perhaps other test articles) would be viewed as a research facility made available to the public and private sectors to advance the state-of-the-art in automobile technology.
 The aircraft industry benefited significantly from an analogous collaboration when the National Advisory Committee for Aeronautics was created in 1915.